shubhamjha03563/Tetris-game/README.md

 RULE 1 - If a row gets fully filled with blocks, you get 1 one point.
 RULE 2 - If any block touches the top, game will end.

+Controls - Left, right and down arrow keys for moving the shapes.
+Up arrow key for changing the shape orientation.

 Tools used -
 The main language used is Python 3.
 And GUI is provided with the help of Pygame.